 Violent crimes can also be challenged based on the investigative procedures that the police or law enforcement adopted during their investigation.
-Illinois courts frown upon forced confessions or suggestive photo line ups where victims or witnesses are unduly influenced in identifying a person as the perpetrator of an offense.
-Aiello, Harris, Marth, Tunnero, Pastor & Schiffman, P.C., attorneys have successfully defended numerous clients that have been identified as the result of a faulty line-up.
+Some courts frown upon forced confessions or suggestive photo line ups where victims or witnesses are unduly influenced in identifying a person as the perpetrator of an offense.
+The New Jersey criminal law firm of Aiello, Harris, Marth, Tunnero, Pastor & Schiffman, P.C., has successfully defended numerous clients that have been identified as the result of a faulty line-up.

 Possible Punishments for Violent Crimes

 The range of punishment varies by the circumstances of the violent crime.
 Some of the following punishments might be imposed for violent crimes committed: